MunyeongKim/Gen-AI-in-Mafia-like-Game/README.md

 # Gen-AI-in-Mafia-like-Game
-This is the repository for codes, scripts and output data of "Generative AI in Mafia-like Game Simulation" by Munyeong Kim and Sungsu Kim.
+This is the repository for codes, scripts and output data of "Generative AI in Mafia-like Game Simulation" by Munyeong Kim and Sungsu Kim (2023).

 There are 3 different files in "Data" folder:

 1. Ex1.
 All responses of gpt-3.5-turbo (as GPT-4 haven't shown any errors in our samples) are provided, and we categorized which type of error(s) each response contains by True/False.